Inflammation of the adenoids: causes and treatment

 - Difficulty breathing.

-- Persistent runny nose, which practically does not respond to medication.
+- Constant runny nose, which practically does not respond to medications.

-- A nasal tone in the voice due to nasal congestion.
+- Nasality in the voice, appearing due to nasal congestion.
 For the same reason, a person begins to breathe through his mouth.

 - Sleep disturbance.